orbitalquark/textadept/doc/12_Compiling.md

 "libgtk2.0-dev".
 Otherwise, compile and install GTK+ from the [GTK+ website][].

-If you would like to compile the terminal version of Textadept, you will need the ncurses development library.
-Similarly, it should be available from your package manager.
-For Debian-based Linux distributions like Ubuntu, the package is typically called "libncurses5-dev".
+If you would like to compile the terminal version of Textadept, you will need the development library for a curses implementation like ncurses.
+Similarly, one should be available from your package manager.
+For Debian-based Linux distributions like Ubuntu, the ncurses package is typically called "libncurses5-dev".
 Otherwise, compile and install ncurses from the [ncurses website][].
 Note: you need to have the wide-character development version of ncurses installed, which handles multibyte sequences.
 (Therefore, Debian users will _also_ need "libncursesw5-dev".)

 In addition, BSD users will need to have [libiconv][] installed.